miraclefactory/mf-website/README.md

 ### Visit Our Site 🌐
 You can visit our website at [**miraclefactory.co**](https://miraclefactory.co/).
 Learn our goals and ideals, help us build a better community and a better world!
-Feel free to join our community at the bottom of our website.
+Feel free to join our community at the bottom of our website :)

 ### You Can Contribute! 🌟
 This is the public repo for the official website of MiracleFactory.
 We welcome every good idea, what ever the form.